-► Press the FUNCTION SPINDLE soft key
+Press the FUNCTION SPINDLE soft key

-- ▶ Press the SPINDLE-PULSE soft key
+- Press the SPINDLE-PULSE soft key

-- ► Define oscillation period P-TIME
+- ► Define the oscillation period P-TIME

-- ▶ Define speed change SCALE
+- Define the speed change SCALE

 The control never exceeds a programmed speed limit.
-The spindle speed is maintained until the sinusoidal curve of the S-PULSE FUNCTION falls below the maximum speed once more.
+The spindle speed is maintained until the sinusoidal curve of the FUNCTION S-PULSE falls below the maximum speed once more.